Lab Animal Welfare Sample Documents Document Summary & Instructions

 G. SURGERY

-If proposed, complete the following: (Use additional sheets if necessary.)
+If surgery is proposed, complete the following:

 6. Are paralytic agents used during surgery?
 If yes, please describe how ventilation will be maintained and how pain will be assessed.

-7. Has major survival surgery been performed on any animal prior to being placed on this study?
-[Major survival surgery penetrates and exposes a body cavity or produces substantial impairment of physical or physiologic functions (such as laparotomy, thoracotomy, crainotomy, joint replacement, or limb amputation).]
+7. Has major or minor survival surgery been performed on any animal prior to being placed on this study?[Major survival surgery penetrates and exposes a body cavity or produces substantial impairment of physical or physiologic functions or involves extensive tissue dissection or transection (such as laparotomy, thoracotomy, craniotomy, joint replacement, or limb amputation)].If yes, please explain.

-If yes, please justify:
+If yes, please justify.

 H. PAIN OR DISTRESS CLASSIFICATION AND CONSIDERATION OF ALTERNATIVES